 Often – actually, more often than not – construction/demolition projects involve the prime/general contractor or principal hiring subcontractors to perform various specialized tasks on the project.
-The general understanding in such a relationship is that the prime/general contractor or principal is not liable for the negligent act of is independent contractor.
+The general understanding in such a relationship is that the prime/general contractor or principal is not liable for the negligent act of its independent contractor.
 This is generally true in construction law.

 There is, however, a very important exception to this rule.
 The exception comes into play when the activity being performed is “inherently dangerous.”
-Where the independent contractor is performing a task that is deemed inherently dangerous, the duty of care owed to others is nondelegable and the prime/general contractor or principal may be liable to a third party for the independent contractor’s negligence.
-The public policy underlying the “inherently dangerous” exception recognizes and accounts for the fact that the prime/general contractor or principal is in a much better position than the unwitting third party to take adequate protections against potential harm caused by an inherently dangerous activity.
+Where the independent contractor is performing a task that is deemed inherently dangerous, the duty of care owed to others is nondelegable, and the prime/general contractor or principal may be liable to a third party for the independent contractor’s negligence.
+The public policy underlying the “inherently dangerous” exception recognizes and accounts for the fact that the prime/general contractor or principal is in a much better position than the unwitting third party to take adequate protection against potential harm caused by an inherently dangerous activity.